waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **TM08 (Rock Smash):** Obtained from Fisher on Route 36 (44, 9).
 Allows breaking cracked rocks.
 - **WARP_CARPET_LEFT:** Walk Left off the map to exit.
 - **Interaction Lesson:** Reading a sign opens a text box that MUST be manually closed (B/A) before movement inputs will register.
 Always verify screen text state after interaction.
-- Scientist (Research Center): Surprised to hear about Pokémon in the ruins.
-Said 'We'll need to investigate this'.
+- **Scientist 1:** Surprised by Pokémon in ruins.
+- **Scientist 2:** Theorizes Unown are the drawings on the walls come to life, implying many variations exist.